Making plans for The Narrows Zion Hike? These must-know tourist tips will help you make the most of your Zion Canyon Hike on the Virgin River.

 If you haven’t been to Zion National Park, then you are missing one of America’s most beautiful parks, but there was an experience that stood out from the rest and totally made our vacation…

-It truly was an adventure that I know my entire family will never forget and is a family memory that we will always cherish.
+It truly was an adventure that I know my entire family will never forget and is a family memory that we will always cherish as one of the most spectacular hikes we’ve ever experienced.

-When I think of “Hiking”, I envision lacing up my sneakers, packing a backpack with some snacks, water, and sunscreen and walking down a path in the woods…well, hiking The Narrows is SO much more than that, and honestly, you need to do some preparation to maximize your experience.
+When I think of “Hiking”, I envision lacing up my sneakers, packing a backpack with some snacks, water, and sunscreen, and then walking down a path in the woods…well, hiking The Zion Narrows is SO much more than that, and honestly, you need to do some preparation to maximize your experience.

 To help you avoid the common pitfalls of other hikers I saw while we were in The Narrows, I’m going to break down my top tips for making it the best experience possible!